Vegan on the Go: Simple, Delicious Vegan meals for Taking to School, Work, Picnics or Travelling

 Salads can be a bit trickier to take on the go, but only if the salad is lettuce based and you added the dressing beforehand.
 There are plenty of salads that completely keep and even get better with time, that are perfect for taking with you.
 If you're still a lettuce based salad junkie, simply take the dressing in a separate container and toss it right before serving.
 Here are some of my favorite ideas:

-- Pasta salad!: Toss your favorite short whole grain pasta with any vegetables you like.
+- Pasta salad!: Toss your favorite short pasta with any vegetables you like.
 My favorites are artichoke hearts, olives, grilled or BBQ tofu or tempeh, cherry tomatoes, bell peppers (raw or roasted), fresh or grilled corn, lightly steamed broccoli florets and even water chestnuts for that crunch.
 For the dressing you can add any type of dressing you like.
 A simple eggless mayo, mustard and lemon combo thinned out with a little water or miso paste diluted in water, does the trick.
 You can add a little cumin to make it Mexican style and add some black beans and salsa too, or add some curry powder for a more exotic Indian variety.
+Another option is to make a yummy avocado pesto and toss the salad with it for a truly addictive pasta salad.

 - Tabbouleh salad: Combine cooked bulgur wheat (I love the coarse kind), couscous or quinoa with lots of finely chopped parsley, some chopped tomatoes and cucumbers and a little olive oil and lemon juice.
 Eat this with some warm pita on the side and some hummus and you have a complete Middle Eastern meal that is so filling!

 - Salad in a jar: Perfect if you love your green salads.
 Add layers of your favorite salad ingredients inside a mason jar.
 Some great ideas are your favorite greens, chopped tomatoes, olives, thinly sliced radishes and cucumber, some cooked chickpeas or puy lentils, roasted bell peppers, grilled mushrooms and any other toppings you like.
-Take your favorite dressing on the side, and when you're ready to eat, add it to the jar, close it and shake it like a polaroid picture!
+Take your favorite dressing on the side, and when you're ready to eat, add it to the jar, close it and shake it!
 Dig in.

 - Potato salad: This is the easiest recipe to veganize!
 You can use your favorite potato salad recipe and simply swap eggless mayonnaise for the mayo you used to use.
 I love adding lots of chives and herbs, not to mention thinly sliced red onion.

-- Bean salads: I LOVE bean salads, especially when I make them with a combination of beans, lots of finely chopped raw veggies like tomatoes, peppers, onions, cilantro, chives or green onions, corn, avocado, salsa, some lime juice and a tiny bit of olive oil, sea salt and pepper.
+- Bean salads: I LOVE bean salads, especially when I make them with a combination of beans, lots of finely chopped raw veggies like tomatoes, peppers, onions, cilantro, chives or green onions, corn, avocado, salsa, some lime juice and olive oil, sea salt and pepper.

 - Fresh fruit portioned out into individual containers.
 Grapes, pineapple chunks, berries and watermelon balls are some of my favorites.

-- Air pop some popcorn at home and place it in an air tight bag or container.
+- Pop some popcorn at home and place it in an air tight bag or container.

 - Individual baggies with your favorite nuts or seeds.
-My favorites are hazelnuts, almonds, pecans and macadamias.
-Macadamia nuts are my personal kryptonite.
-I have a hard time stopping once I start, so I only take a small portion so as not to be tempted.
+My favorites are hazelnuts, cashews, almonds, pecans and macadamias.

-- Our homemade oat coconut cranberry bars, or a healthy bar of your choosing.
+- Our homemade oat coconut cranberry bars, or a store-bought bar you love.

 - Kale chips.